ThirteenAG/WidescreenFixesPack/.github/docs/scb.md

 ![scb](https://github.com/user-attachments/assets/96d6a1e7-457e-4ae4-a2f6-88cc9a632c80)

-    Installation:
-        Download and extract the archive to the game directory, where the exe is located.
+## Installation

+1. Download the fix archive from this release.
+2. Extract the archive into the game’s installation folder, preserving its directory structure.
+The included files belong under `src/SYSTEM`.
+3. Optionally edit `src/SYSTEM/scripts/SplinterCellBlacklist.FusionFix.ini` to configure the fix.
+4. Launch the game.

 > [!WARNING]
 > Non-Windows users (Proton/Wine) need to perform a **DLL override**.